 Planning

 Since this was my first attempt at building a structure of this size, I was feeling a bit nervous.
-However, with all the research I was doing, I soon discovered that it was going to be easier than I made it out to be.
-With documentation in hand, I began a drawing; first on paper.
-When I was happy with the basic structure, I drew a final rendering in Adobe Illustrator.
+However, with all the research I was doing, I soon discovered that it was going to be easier than I had made it out to be.
+With documentation in hand, I began a drawing, first on paper.
+Once I was satisfied with the basic structure, I created a final rendering in Adobe Illustrator.

 Drawings were created with Adobe Illustrator based on several bridge standards.